mnsnv/ninja-alley-game/README.md

 - That game design is 10% ideas and 90% iterating until it actually feels good
 - Unity basics — scenes, prefabs, and how UI elements connect to game logic
 - That playtesting with friends finds bugs you'd never catch yourself

+## 🤝 Built With

+Made together with [@KongWasupol](https://github.com/KongWasupol) — partner in code, partner in late-night debugging.

 ---